Triumph (band): Early days and first two albums (1975–1978)

-Before Triumph was a four-piece blues-based band consisting of Fred Keeler (guitar), Peter Young (organ), Mike Levine (bass) and Gil Moore (drums, vocals).
-This group, called Abernathy Shagnaster, signed to Canada's Attic Records in 1975 and issued the non-charting single "Hobo"/"Got to Get You Back in My Life".
+Before Triumph, there was a four-piece blues-based band consisting of Tom Lafferty (guitar), Peter Young (organ), Mike Levine (bass) and Gil Moore (drums, vocals).
+This group, called Abernathy Shagnaster (Abernathy Shagnaster's Wash and Wear Band), signed to Canada's Attic Records in 1975 and issued the non-charting single "Hobo" / "Got to Get You Back in My Life".
+Larry Leishman wrote "Hobo".

 Keeler and Young left the group soon after the band's first single was released and in the summer of 1975 Moore and Levine met guitarist Rik Emmett, who was playing at Toronto's Hollywood Tavern in a band called ACT III.
 After jamming with the pair at Moore's house in Mississauga and reviewing the group's existing contracts, Emmett agreed to join the band, now called Triumph.
 Triumph's first paid concert with Emmett was at Simcoe High School in September 1975.

 Guitarist Emmett's songwriting style brought both progressive rock and classical music influences; most Triumph albums included a classical guitar solo piece.
 Moore doubled as lead singer on many of the band's heavier songs and in their later years, some softer ballads; bassist and pianist Levine produced their early albums.
 As with many progressive rock and heavy metal bands, Triumph's style proved unpopular with rock critics; Rolling Stone reviewers labelled them a "faceless band".

-Triumph's self-titled first album was originally released in Canada in 1976.
+Triumph's self-titled first album was originally released in Canada in October 1976.
 It was later retitled on re-issues as In the Beginning.
-The second LP, Rock & Roll Machine, followed in 1977 and contained a version of the Joe Walsh song "Rocky Mountain Way".
-Neither of these original albums were released in the United States, however, RCA Records subsequently released a debut US album in 1978 also titled Rock & Roll Machine.
+The second album, Rock & Roll Machine, followed in September 1977 and contained a version of the Joe Walsh song "Rocky Mountain Way".
+Neither of these original albums were released in the United States, however, RCA Records subsequently released a debut US album in June 1978 also titled Rock & Roll Machine.
 This album, also released internationally, combines songs from both Canadian releases with new artwork.
-"Rocky Mountain Way" received some scattered US airplay.
+And "Rocky Mountain Way" received some scattered US airplay.

 In February 1978 Triumph subbed in for Sammy Hagar on a radio-station promotion date for 99.5 KISS-FM in San Antonio, Texas, followed by a run of five shows in Texas for JAM Productions (a promoter named Joe A Miller), then toured across Canada with fellow Canadian rockers Moxy and Trooper.

-On August 26, 1978, they were headliners at the Canada Jam Festival at Mosport Park, playing before a crowd of about 110,000 people.
+On August 26, 1978 they were headliners at the Canada Jam Festival at Mosport Park in Bowmanville, Ontario, playing before a crowd of about 110,000 people.